 The Kansas Star Casino in Mulvane began operations December 20, 2011 owned by Peninsula Gaming.
 When Kansas Star opened it had limited hours in the arena casino while construction of the main casino facility continued.
 The arena casino began 24/7 operations in January 2012.
 In late 2012, Boyd Gaming acquired the casino from Peninsula Gaming.
-In December 2012, Kansas Star opened its permanent facility and currently offers 1,259 electronic gaming machines, 43 table games and a poker room along with five restaurants.
+In December 2012, Kansas Star opened its permanent facility and currently offers 1,852 electronic gaming machines, 45 table games and five restaurants.
 Kansas Star also opened a connecting hotel as of December 2014 the hotel has 300 rooms.
 In January of 2015 Kansas Star opened the convention center and hosts a variety of entertainment events.